Iniciaste sesión como:

 Keyword: nembutsu of the other power (tariki no nembutsu)

 In the Tannisho, there is a phrase attributed to Master Shinran that says: "the person of the nembutsu lives on the great path without obstacles".
-Once we place ourselves in the hands of Amida Buddha, once the nembutsu of the other power spontaneously manifests in our lives, we discover that life has acquired another flavor.
-We are still imperfect beings.
+Once we place ourselves in the hands of Amida Buddha, once the nembutsu of the other power spontaneously manifests in our lives, we discover that life has acquired another flavour.
+We are still imperfect and limited beings.
 The good we try to do still falls short.
 The bad deeds we try to avoid continue to happen in spite of ourselves.
 Happy and unhappy moments continue to hit us.
 So what has changed?
 We now know that awakening is on its way to us.
-Now, the good and the bad, our good and our bad deeds, all remind us that we are in Amida's embrace and that certainty softens the onslaught of life and gives meaning to our existence.
+Now, the good and the bad, our good and our bad deeds, all remind us that we are in Amida's embrace and that certainty softens the ups and downs of life and gives meaning to our existence.

 Keyword: the unobstructed path (muge no ichido)

-and share the dharma with others
+Live a life of nembutsu and share the dharma with others

 Usamos cookies para analizar el tráfico del sitio web y optimizar tu experiencia en el sitio.
 Al aceptar nuestro uso de cookies, tus datos se agruparán con los datos de todos los demás usuarios.